-Personal Safety For Women
+Personal Safety For Women2014 Personal Safety for Women Pamphlet

 The University of Georgia Police Department takes great pride in educating the University Community and citizenry of Athens-Clarke County in Personal Safety for women.
 This program is given every year to students, civic organizations, clubs, church groups and many other interested parties.
 It is the goal of the Crime Prevention Bureau to educate people through a heads-up, common sense approach to personal safety.
 Crime Prevention Officers do not preach but instead are focused on the goal of reducing sexual assaults.